ethangame29/civ-ipriot-smiley/knowledge_and_evidence.md

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

 > Polymorphism means "many forms".
 In the code for smiley blinking, you can implement a blink() function for both smileys to be able to blink.
 They will both have the ability to blink but they can have a unique implementation of the blink.
+This is a form of Polymorphism
 >

 4. How is inheritance used in the blink method, and why is it important for polymorphism?